-Every policy should be made explicit – from how tasks enter the workflow, how they are treated to when they are considered completed.
+Every policy should be made explicit – from how tasks enter the workflow, how they are treated when they are considered complete.
 It is crucial that everyone on the team understands the criteria for task progression – when a task is ready to move to the next process state.

 Implement Feedback Loops

-While visualising workflows alone can improve team productivity, one of the Kanban practices relies on building feedback loops to monitor progress.
-Tracking Kanban metrics like cycle time and throughput allow project managers to instantly see when performance is slipping, identify problems as they form and make changes to stay on track.
+While visualizing workflows alone can improve team productivity, one of the Kanban practices relies on building feedback loops to monitor progress.
+Tracking flow metrics like cycle time and throughput allow project managers to instantly see when performance is slipping, identify problems as they form, and make changes to stay on track.

 These metrics give project managers rapid feedback on team performance and work delivery rates.
 For the big picture view, Kanban meetings are used to direct the project on a daily, weekly, and long-term basis.
 Each meeting incorporates feedback from other meetings to make informative decisions.

 Kanban practices focus on improvement via incremental, iterative changes.
 Remember, your project and team have unique needs – be flexible!
-The explicit policies that work best for a development team could be totally unsuitable for a publishing house.
-For example, try different WIP limits, different swimlanes, different ways of prioritising emergencies.
+The explicit policies that work best for a development agency could be totally unsuitable for a publishing house.
+For example, try different WIP limits, different swimlanes, different ways of prioritizing emergencies.

 The advantage of Kanban is that the effect of these changes can quickly be seen in charts like the cumulative flow diagram.
-We recommend experimenting to find the best Kanban implementation for your needs.
+Experiment to find the best Kanban implementation for your needs.
 These improvements shouldn’t just be issued from management – encourage team members of all levels to give their suggestions.